RSS

 Want To Move To a Smaller Home in London Ontario?

-The thought of moving to a smaller home in London, Ontario, or the area, the memories, and the familiarity can be overwhelming.
+The thought of moving to a smaller home in London, Ontario, or the surrounding area, along with the memories and familiarity, can be overwhelming.
 One day, you realize that putting things off and procrastinating may not be the best choices.

-It could be too much upkeep or troublesome stairs.
-Sometimes, it is feeling isolated from family or old friends or being closer to the amenities you like or services that you need.
+It could be excessive maintenance or troublesome stairs.
+Sometimes, it is about feeling isolated from family or old friends, or about being closer to amenities you like or services you need.

-As a Realtor who has helped hundreds of clients downsize to a smaller place, be it a bungalow house, an apartment condo, or a lovely one-floor townhome, I recommend a six—to twelve-month timeframe at least to fully understand moving, research, and consider all your options!
+As a Realtor who has helped hundreds of clients downsize to a smaller place—whether a bungalow, an apartment condo, or a lovely one-floor townhome—I recommend a six— to twelve-month timeframe at least to fully understand the move, research, and consider all your options!

 Downsizing And Conflicting Information